Optimizing quantum gates towards the scale of logical qubits: Introduction

 Choreographing frequency trajectories is a complex optimization problem due to engineered and parasitic interactions among computational elements \cite{houckstraycoupling} and their environment \cite{purcell_spontaneous_1946, mullertls, oliverboxmodes2021}, hardware \cite{2021_laseranneal} and control \cite{cryoscope} inhomogeneities, performance fluctuations \cite{klimtls}, and competition between error mechanisms.
 Mathematically, the problem is non-convex, highly constrained, time-dynamic, and expands exponentially with processor size.

-Past research into overcoming these complexities employed frequency partitioning strategies that either faced difficulties scaling with realistic hardware imperfections \cite{Barends2014, fopatent} or whose scalability is not yet well understood \cite{17_dicarlo_fo, fo1, 22rigetti_fo, 22_krinner_surf_walraff}.
+Past research into overcoming these complexities employed frequency partitioning strategies \cite{Barends2014, fopatent} that either faced difficulties scaling with realistic hardware imperfections or whose scalability is not well understood \cite{17_dicarlo_fo, fo1, 22rigetti_fo, 22_krinner_surf_walraff}.
+To overcome the limitations of these strategies, we proposed the ``Snake" optimizer \mbox{\cite{snake}} and employed an early version in past reports \mbox{\cite{sup1, qaoa21, mcewencosmic, miaoleakage, scrambling, topological, timecrystal, majorana, anyon, sup4}}.
+However, an optimization strategy has not been developed around it, it has not been rigorously benchmarked, and large enough processors to investigate its scalability have only recently become available.
 Whether high performance configurations exist at scale and whether they can be quickly discovered and stabilized are open questions.

-Here we address these questions by developing a control optimization strategy that can scalably overcome the complexity of frequency optimization within the high performance, high stability, and low runtime requirements of an industrial system.
-It finds frequency trajectories for quantum gates with physical error rates near the surface code threshold for fault tolerance on our processor with tens of qubits and shows promise for scalability towards surface codes with thousands of qubits.
-Furthermore, it can be adapted to a variety of quantum operations, algorithms, and architectures.
-Our strategy employs the ``Snake" optimizer \cite{snake}, which optimized quantum gates for demonstrations including beyond-classical computation \cite{sup1, sup4}, information scrambling \cite{scrambling}, topological states \cite{topological}, time crystals \cite{timecrystal}, Majorana edge-modes \cite{majorana}, non-Abelian braiding \cite{anyon} and the surface code \cite{surf}.
+Here we address these questions by developing a control optimization strategy around Snake that can scalably overcome the complexity of problems like frequency optimization within the high performance, high stability, and low runtime requirements of an industrial system.
+The strategy introduces generic frameworks for building processor-scale optimization models, training them for various quantum algorithms, and adapting to their unique optimization landscapes via Snake.
+This flexible approach can be applied to a variety of quantum operations, algorithms, and architectures.
+We believe it will be an important element in scaling quantum control and realizing commercially valuable quantum computations.